neloefm1/SenseFOG-Documentation/README.md

 For walking, we included time series both while walking straight ahead as mono task and walking with interference (dual-task).
 We rejected all time segments including turning, FoG, or stops.
-Further, we excluded a three-second time segment from the transition periods
-(Pre-FoG or Pre-Stop) and the first step before and after a turn to exclude acceleration and deceleration of walking.
+Further, we excluded a three-second time segment from the transition periods (Pre-FoG or Pre-Stop) and the first step before and after a turn to exclude acceleration and deceleration of walking.

 In the current work, we restricted analyes to FoG occuring during walking, thereby excluding FoG during turning or at gait initiation.
 We segmented FoG-events beginning with the last regular heelstrike contralateral to the leg displaying freezing and ending with the first heel strike after a FoG-event when regular walking was resumed.
 Only FoG episodes lasting ≥1000 ms were selected.

 Self-Selected Stops were identified in the video recordings and segmented based on the kinematic time series.
 Their start was defined as the time point of the heel strike of the leg initiating stance phase before full termination of walking activity.
-Toe-off of the left resuming walking-activity was used to define the offset of a voluntary stop.
+Toe-off of the leg resuming walking-activity was used to define the offset of a voluntary stop.
 Only stops lasting ≥1000 ms were included.

 To study the transition phases from walking to FoG (termed Pre-FoG) or voluntary stops (termed Pre-Stop), we chose the last three gait cycles before each event.
 In case of slow walking, gait cycles occurring more than 3000 ms before FoG/Stop onset were excluded.